Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 #### **Split summary**
 The number of the images sums up to the complete image count of the dataset and also matches the intended percentages.
-By shuffling the images before splitting them up, the distribution of classes is roughly the same in all splits, which is good for training and testing.
+By shuffling the images before splitting them up, the distribution of classes is roughly the same in all splits (see histograms of each set), which is good for training and testing.
 From the visualization of the datasets, we also see that all 3 data splits have a similar distribution and variety of conditions due to the shuffling.
 All sets contain
 - light: day / night
 - weather: good / bad